 First the good news, back in July 2019 the DfE announced that applicants for teacher training starting after Sep 2020 no longer had to pass the two Professional ‘Skills Tests’.
 However, all trainee teachers are now be required to demonstrate that they meet ‘Fundamental English & mathematics’ criteria.

-ITT Providers will continue to ‘test’ applicants for their numeracy & literacy skills to determine that all teachers are able to demonstrate competence in the following areas:
+So ITT Providers will continue to ‘audit’ applicants for their numeracy & literacy skills to determine that all teachers are able to demonstrate competence in the following areas:

 - Speaking, listening and communicating are fundamental to a teacher’s role;

 - Teachers should use standard English grammar, clear pronunciation and vocabulary relevant to the situation to convey instructions, questions, information, concepts and ideas with clarity;

 - Teachers should read fluently and with good understanding;

 - Writing by teachers will be seen by colleagues, pupils and parents and, as such, it is important that a teacher’s writing reflects the high standards of accuracy their professional role demands;

 - They should write clearly, accurately, legibly and coherently using correct spelling and punctuation;